Career Guide

 Colorado Game Warden Academy & Training

 Colorado game wardens train at the Colorado Peace Officer Standards and Training (POST) Academy, completing state peace-officer certification plus agency-specific wildlife enforcement training.
-The combined academy program typically runs 6 to 12 months and covers criminal law, firearms, defensive tactics, wildlife identification, boat operation, and search-and-rescue.
-After academy graduation, new wardens complete a supervised field-training period before receiving full sworn commission.
+Training at the Colorado Peace Officer Standards and Training (POST) Academy spans approximately 22-36 weeks, blending criminal-law classroom work with firearms, defensive tactics, wildlife identification, boat handling, and field rescue drills.
+New officers then finish a supervised field-training stretch — much of it shaped by Rocky Mountain backcountry enforcement with the state's mandatory swim-test qualification hurdle — before the Colorado Parks and Wildlife grants full sworn commission.

 Compare Colorado's academy to other states in our game warden academy guide, which details timelines and curricula nationwide.